purpleidea/flabbergast/insights.md

     If a.enabled Then a Else Null

 It is clear that `a.enabled` is needed and `a` is optional, but `a` being computed is implied by having resolved `a.enabled`, even if they are not the same `a`.
 This is a consequence of the lookup algorithm above.
 In fact, for any sub-lookup, the algorithm above will produce a correct value as a consequence of finding the longer lookup.
-There is also the guarantee that the type of any sub-lookup must be a tuple, otherwise the longer lookup would have failed.
+There is also the guarantee that the type of any sub-lookup must be a frame, otherwise the longer lookup would have failed.

 Why is any of this relevant?
 In the case of: